 Utah Reciprocates Taxation

 Utah does not tax its own bonds, but also does not tax bonds issued in states that do not tax Utah bonds.
-Basically, if a state does not collect taxes on Utah’s bonds, Utah does not collect interest on that state’s bonds.
-This means that residents of Utah can buy bonds from states with no income taxes such as Texas bonds, Washington state bonds, etc. and not pay Utah state income taxes on the interest.
+In other words, if a state does not collect taxes on Utah’s bonds, Utah does not collect interest on that state’s bonds.
+This means that residents of Utah can buy bonds from states with no income taxes such as Texas and Washington and avoid paying Utah state income taxes on the interest.

 For most other states, the basic rule is that only interest from bonds issued within the state is exempt from that state’s income taxes.